 How to Use Past Tense, Present Tense, and Future Tense in Novel Writing

-One of the easiest ways to recognize beginner writing is when the story bounces from past tense to present tense and future tense at random.
-Unskilled writers who don't keep a consistent tense can confuse readers about what happened when.
-More than that, it's easy to drift into the passive voice and bore readers in the middle of the most exciting scenes.
+One of the easiest ways to recognize beginner writing is when the story bounces from past tense to present tense to future tense at random.
+Unskilled writers who don't keep a consistent tense can confuse readers about the timeline of events.
+Moreover, it's easy to drift into the passive voice and bore readers in the middle of the most exciting scenes.

 The best way to generate the rough draft of a novel is to free-write.
-Just get it down any old way and worry about whether its prose is good long after the fact when you edit.
-The trick is to edit it.
-So don't worry about tense until you reach the editing stage.
+Just get it down any old way and worry about whether its prose is good enough afterward during the editing process.
+The trick is to edit your writing.
+So don't worry too much about tense until you reach the editing stage.
 Either that or settle on past tense and stick to it.